 Was the typography needed?
 No. However, it sure makes it a fun conversation piece, doesn’t it?

 Here it is so you can see in full view the work I did.
 There isn’t a meaning behind it.
 I simply tried to pick up a vintage vibe.

 If you’d like to own this table, you can find it and much more available in my online shop.
 (SOLD) Sign up for my newsletter below for instant discount on your first purchase.

 Additionally, pin and share this farmhouse drop-leaf coffee table.
 I’m all about inspiring you and others to give DIY a try.

 Up next, I am super excited to share my next episode of Reduce, Reuse, REFASHION.
-Come join our fun HERE.
+Come join the fun HERE.